 If you’d like to watch the tea pickers do their thing, visit between April and November.
 It really is one of the best places to visit in Nepal (well, for us tea drinkers at least).

 Bhaktapur was one of the three “Royal Cities” of Nepal from way back in the day.

-Although it suffered significant damages during the earthquake of 2015, it still remains one of the best places to visit in Nepal that is just shy of Kathmandu.
+Although it suffered significant damage during the earthquake of 2015, it still remains one of the best places to visit in Nepal which is just shy of Kathmandu.